 Don’t forget to make a note of your QCD on your income tax return.
 You can do that by adding the amount you donated to the total amount of IRA distributions you took.
 If all of your distributions were QCDs, you can indicate that the taxable amount is zero and enter “QCD.”

-For more information on how that works, you can refer to your income tax return’s instructions or talk to a financial professional with tax expertise.
-The SmartAdvisor matching tool can help you find a person to work with to meet your needs.
+- A financial advisor can help you with all tax issues.
+The SmartAsset matching tool can help you find a financial advisor to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.

 Photo credit: ©iStock.com/Rinelle, ©iStock.com/monkeybusinessimages, ©iStock.com/kate_sept2004